Instagram advertising is a relatively new marketing practice that offers big opportunities to small businesses.

 - Vertical — ideal for images with at least 600 x 750 pixels

 You can add text to the image if needed, but make sure it passes the Text Overlay test.
-As a rule of thumb, the text shouldn’t distract users’ attention from the image.
+As a rule of thumb, the text on your instagram posts shouldn’t distract users’ attention from the image.

-Since you only have one image to display, make sure you pick a compelling picture to maximize your chances of getting clicks.
+Since you only have one image to display on this kind of Instagram ad, make sure you pick a compelling picture to maximize your chances of getting clicks.

-For single video ads, you can upload a maximum of 120-second video file smaller than 4 GB.
+Diversify your Instagram ad content with single video ads.
+You can upload a maximum of 120-second video file smaller than 4 GB.